-The mission of the Los Angeles Chamber Orchestra is to enrich and connect our community through intimate and transformative musical experiences which exemplify and foster artistic excellence, education and innovation.
+Los Angeles Chamber Orchestra’s mission is to enrich and connect our community through intimate and transformative musical experiences which exemplify and foster artistic excellence, education and innovation.

 Los Angeles Chamber Orchestra seeks to be a cultural force in Los Angeles and recognized as a premier orchestra worldwide.

 Muralist Kent Twitchell’s mammoth works are well known in Los Angeles and perhaps the most familiar of his mega-paintings is Harbor Freeway Overture.
 It is seen by more than 250,000 drivers each day as they stream north on the 110 Freeway,